-- 4.83 The pass mark for the MBBS is 50 per cent, following standard-setting and marks' adjustment. - 4.84 The requirements to pass a Part will be set out in the Scheme for Assessment and Progression for that Part, which will specify: - i the requirements for satisfactory performance in Section A; - the consequences of failure to meet the requirements for Section A. This will result in a candidate being barred from taking the end of year examinations and forfeiting their sit status at those examinations.
-The Internal Examiners may then, subject to the agreement of the relevant Subject Examination Board, recommend one of the following: - a that on successful completion of remedial work, the candidate sit the Section B, C and D examinations in Late Summer as a resit candidate; or, - b that the candidate retake the year, acting in full compliance with any specific requirements made by the Subject Examination Board and Section 2.9 of the MBBS Assessment and Progression Handbook; - c that the candidate's registration be terminated. - iii the nature and number of papers or examinations for Sections B and C; - iv any requirements for a pass in Section D in addition to an overall passing score and, if Section D is subdivided into sub-sections, the nature and number of sections and weighting of sections; - v the requirements for resit examinations in the event of failure in Sections B, C and D; - vi the requirements for the SSC programme.
+- 4.84 The pass mark for the MBBS is 50 per cent, following standard-setting and marks' adjustment. - 4.85 The requirements to pass a Part will be set out in the Scheme for Assessment and Progression for that Part, which will specify: - i the requirements for satisfactory performance in Section A; - ii the consequences of failure to meet the requirements for Section A. - iii the nature and number of papers or examinations for Sections B and C; - iv any requirements for a pass in Section D in addition to an overall passing score and, if Section D is subdivided into sub-sections, the nature and number of sections and weighting of sections; - v the requirements for resit examinations in the event of failure in Sections B, C and D; - vi the requirements for the SSC programme.
 Normally these will include the successful completion of all SSCs covered in the Part.
-For successful completion of Section E, SSCs must either be passed outright, or remedial work (or additional assessment) completed by the date of the Late Summer Subject Examination Board. - 4.85 Where a student has been unable to complete the requirements for Section A of any Part due to acceptable and documented extenuating circumstances, a decision may have to be made by the Internal Examiners as to whether the candidate will have sufficient command of the material to be entered for the end of year examinations and may be barred from entry to summer examinations.
+For successful completion of Section E, SSCs must either be passed outright, or remedial work (or additional assessment) completed by the date of the Late Summer Subject Examination Board. - 4.86 Where a student has been unable to complete the requirements for Section A of any Part due to acceptable and documented extenuating circumstances, a decision may have to be made by the Internal Examiners as to whether the candidate will have sufficient command of the material to be entered for the end of year examinations and may be barred from entry to summer examinations.
 For a candidate who has genuinely suffered different extenuating circumstances for two separate assessments, but whom the Internal Examiners consider to have sufficient command of the material, it may be possible to conserve the first sit for the late summer sitting, subject to the completion of satisfactory remediation.